OLEGSHA/voidstar/docs/reference.md

 Allocates and prepares a libffi closure with call signature _F_, then creates an instance of _P_ with its `P(std::forward<A>(payload_args)...)` constructor.

 In some circumstances, such as running out of memory, lacking necessary permissions from the OS, or a voidstar bug, libffi may fail to allocate or prepare the closure.
-In this event, an unspecified exception derived from `std::runtime_error` is thrown, and _P_ is not initialized.
+In this event, an exception derived from `voidstar::error` is thrown, and _P_ is not initialized.

 If the constructor of _P_ throws, libffi resources are released, and the exception is propagated to the caller.